You are hereHome ›

 Reports of any federal or state pesticide violations - including unsafe application or use in violation of the pesticide label - should be directed to the SF Agricultural Commissioners Office, housed at the Department of Public Health's Pesticide Use Enforcement Program at (415)252-3862.

-Complaints, comments, or concerns about pesticide use or pest problems on City properties can be registered directly with the relevant City department, or can be entered in our list.
+Complaints, comments, or concerns about pesticide use or pest problems on City properties can be registered directly with the relevant City department by calling "311," or can be entered in our list.
 We will direct the issue to the appropriate City agency.

 San Francisco is habitat for 800,000 people – meeting needs for space to work, play, and learn; for food, water, and air; for community with local flora and fauna.
 SF Environment provides support for urban agriculture and forestry and green buildings, helping residents and businesses harness environmental opportunities.